oscarneiva/Dora/README.md

 # Dora

 ## About
-Dora is a Go program to write letters to parents giving notices about the students' recuperação performance.
-Dora uses Maroto PDF to ease dealing with document processing and formatting.
+A Go program to write letters to parents giving notice about the students' academic performance.
+The project was created to ease writing letters for the school faculty.
+The name was inspired by Fernanda Montenegro's character in the movie Central do Brasil.
+Dora uses Maroto PDF to simplify dealing with document processing and formatting.

 ## Installation and how to use
 - Download the project as a zip file and extract it.